hibbitts-design/grav-skeleton-helios-open-reader/README.md

 - Five built-in GitHub-style callouts via the github-markdown-alerts plugin: `> [!NOTE]`, `> [!TIP]`, `> [!IMPORTANT]`, `> [!WARNING]`, `> [!CAUTION]`

 ### Navigation & Reading Experience
-- **Save My Place** — records the last section page visited in localStorage; the readers list shows a dismissable "Last read" strip linking to the publication home, and the publication home shows a "Continue reading" strip linking directly to the last section read
+- **Keep My Place** — records the last section page visited in localStorage; the readers list shows a dismissable "Last read" strip linking to the publication home, and the publication home shows a "Continue reading" strip linking directly to the last section read
 - **Reading progress indicator** — shows current page position (e.g. Page 4 of 22) with an accessible progress bar above the Prev/Next navigation on section pages
 - **Prev/Next navigation** — configurable position: top, bottom, or both
 - **TOC scroll spy** — active heading highlighted in the Table of Contents as the reader scrolls